aaga/impact-kiosk/devplan.md

   - ofxGUI
   - ofVideoGrabber (webcam)
   - ofxCV (image processing)
+- Optimized for and tested on Mac (but should compile on any OpenFrameworks platform)
 - Radar chart for data visualization
   - use ![Chart Director](https://www.advsofteng.com/doc/cdcpp.htm) to generate png (on separate thread)
 - JSON for loading static info (questions)